Turtlecodez/txttobasic/README.md

 use pip to install the last two

-That's about it... again, the program tells you everything you need to know while you run it.
+That's about it... again, the program tells you everything you need to know while you run it. test.txt is a test txt file, and test.pdf is a test pdf file